ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     Always blank.

 .. index::
-   pair: HTTP Inbound Line; Terminal definitions
+   pair: HTTP Inbound Line; Terminal Definitions

-Terminal definitions
+Terminal Definitions
 ^^^^^^^^^^^^^^^^^^^^

 An HTTP line uses two sub-groups of type-3 terminals having a common prefix (in this case CL).
 Each terminal in the first sub-group represents one session between the client browser and VIRTEL; no relay is configured for this sub-group.
 Each terminal in the second sub-group represents one session between VIRTEL and a host application; in this sub-group, either a relay must be configured for each terminal, or the sub-group must refer to :ref:`“logical pool of relays”<#_V457CN_LogicalPool>`.
 Whichever method is chosen, each relay must be defined by an APPL statement in a VTAM node of type APPL.
 Either explicit or repeated terminal definitions may be used.